The Philippines is a cluster of over 7,000 islands full of stunning

 short hike up to the Kayangan Lake view point gives you this stunning

 view and reminds you what an amazing place the Philippines is.
+Electric blue water with dramatic rock formations in the Palawan Island, Philippines6 – Dramatic landscapes seem to be everywhere you

 look in the Philipines’ outlying Palawan island.
 Aside from being home